 - To copy individual objects into a transport package, specify the export criteria in Database Transporter.
 For example, you can export all changes made by a system user, changes made starting from a defined date or change labels.
-We recommend that you limit the custom configuration package if you are transporting individual changes. - You should only create a transport for the full system configuration if you want to copy all the adjustments to the system configuration from a test database into an initial productive database. - To import transport packages with the Database Transporter, the user needs the program function Allows transport packages to be imported into the database (Transport\Import). - The export date, the export description, database revision and the name of the export file in the source database transport history are recorded when a transport package is created with the Database Transporter.
+We recommend that you limit the custom configuration package if you are transporting individual changes. - You should only create a transport for the full system configuration if you want to copy all the adjustments to the system configuration from a test database into an initial productive database. - To create transport packages with the Database Transporter, users require the Transport\Export program function. - The export date, the export description, database revision and the name of the export file in the source database transport history are recorded when a transport package is created with the Database Transporter.